JDsnyke/PS4-Cheat-List/docs/quick-start.md

 * If it is a sub-version, ensure you have the latest update of it.

     ```
-    If it says PS4Cheater 1.4 on the information area, try latest PS4Cheater version 1.4.2
+    If it says PS4Cheater 1.4 on the information area, try latest PS4Cheater version 1.4.2 etc.
     ```

 ### Step 07

 * If all steps above were covered, you can now proceed to load the exploit on your PS4, run the game and the relevant cheats / offsets.

+> Tip - save cht files easily by hovering over [CHT File] --> pressing 'right click' and then 'save link as'

 ## Questions

-I recommend conversing with the amazing community at [psxhax](https://www.psxhax.com) for more clarification.
+I recommend conversing with the amazing community at [Discord](https://discord.gg/FpRwaZE) or [psxhax](https://www.psxhax.com) for more clarification.

 Also feel free to join our [Slack](https://psxcheatlist-slack.herokuapp.com) channel to be notified of the latest commits.